sumitbhagat1x/Coffee-Shop-Sales-project/README.md

 ✅ Added two slicers (Months and Weekdays) for dynamic filtering

 ## 🛠 2.
 Tools Used:
-Microsoft Excel – for charts, pivot tables, and extracting insights
+1.Microsoft Excel – for charts, pivot tables, and extracting insights

-Power Query Editor (PQ) – primarily for cleaning and transforming data
+2.Power Query Editor (PQ) – primarily for cleaning and transforming data

-📊 3.
+## 📊 3.
 Dashboard Highlights (Useful Insights):
 ✅ Quantity Order based on Hours

 ✅ Category-wise % Distribution based on Sales